Your Wednesday briefing - Mind Of The Geek

 PS

 • We’re listening “Daily.
-Our latest episode is a look at what went wrong with New York nursing homes.
+Our last episode is about how Republicans view the attack on the US Capitol.

-• Here is our Mini crossword, and a clue: like diamonds and double black diamond ski slopes (four letters).
+• Here is our Mini crossword, and a clue: a snake that can weigh up to 60 pounds. (three letters).
 You can find all of our puzzles here.

+• The Times website debuted 25 years ago this week.
+“With its entry on the Web”, a item at the indicated time, “The Times hopes to become a leading information provider in the computer age.”

+• The Times announced “The Ezra Klein Show”, a new podcast on ideas that matter, from New York Times Opinion.